 Not warming up because you don’t have time, or not warming up properly before exercising, is asking for back pain!

 If you don’t have time to warm up, you don’t have time to exercise.
-Warming up should be a crucial part of your exercise routine - it doesn’t need to take long, and can in fact be done efficiently.
+Warming up should be a crucial part of your exercise routine - it doesn’t need to take hours and can be done efficiently.

 Mistake #4: Too much sitting